-The surge in prescriptions being written is partly blame: In 2012, healthcare providers dolled out 259 million painkiller prescriptions – enough for every American adult to have a bottle of pills, notes the CDC.
+The surge in prescriptions being written is partly to blame: In 2012, healthcare providers dolled out 259 million painkiller prescriptions – enough for every American adult to have a bottle of pills, notes the CDC.
 Luckily, these prescriptions have declined in the last three years.

 Spotting the Signs: The Opioid Overdose Triad

 An individual who is experiencing an opioid overdose needs immediate medical attention.
 Currently, 32 states and the District of Columbia have “Good Samaritan” statutes, according to the Substance Abuse and Mental Health Services Administration.
 This law prevents arrest, charge, or prosecution for possession of a controlled substance or paraphernalia if emergency assistance is sought for someone who is experiencing an opioid-induced overdose.

 In general, an opioid overdose can be identified by a combination of three signs and symptoms — referred to as the “opioid overdose triad” — which include: